erikyao/erikyao.github.io/_posts/2015-04-13-cpp-exception-handling.md

 STL containers require that their contents exhibit “normal” copying behavior, so containers of `auto_ptr` aren’t allowed.

+Both `auto_ptr` and `tr1::shared_ptr` use `delete` in their destructors, not `delete []`.
+That means that using them with dynamically allocated arrays is a bad idea, though, regrettably, one that will compile. (vector and string can almost always replace dynamically allocated arrays.)

 _~~~~~~~~~~ 2015-05-21 补充完毕 ~~~~~~~~~~_

 ## <a name="try-function"></a>6.
 Function-level try-blocks